-The moisture-loving ti plant should be kept moist while it is actively growing during spring and summer but requires less water in fall and winter.
+The soil of moisture-loving ti plant should be kept moist while it is actively growing during spring and summer, but it requires less water in fall and winter.
 As a houseplant, the ti does best in a high humidity location year-round, such as a bathroom or on a tray filled with pebbles and water.
 Leaf tips will turn brown in low humidity.
 Cabbage trees also prefer moist soils when actively growing.
-The burgundy-foliaged cabbage tree cultivar "Purple Spire," needs weekly watering in hot weather.

 Light and Exposure

 Cordylines respond well to controlled-release fertilizers.
 Apply a product containing micronutrients with an N-P-K ratio of 14-14-14 every 6 months, or according to product-specific label directions.
 Topdress the soil around the plant with 1 tablespoon of fertilizer for a 1-gallon container or 7 tablespoons scattered over every 10 square feet of outdoor soil surface, always observing label directions for rates if they vary from this recommendation